-Chapter 13 bankruptcy is a long process.
+Chapter 13 bankruptcy is a longer process than Chapter 7.
 It usually lasts between 3 to 5 years.
-The extensive length of the process is justified by the fact that over this time period you will be making regular payments to the trustee on a monthly basis which will be used to pay off your creditors.
-The length of time is determined through your ability to pay and the amount of your disposable income.
+The extensive length of the process is justified by the fact that over this time period you will be making regular payments to the trustee on a monthly basis which will be used to pay your creditors.
+The length of time is determined through your assets, ability to pay and the amount of your disposable income.

 Chapter 13 Payment Plan